John Andary, Principal, Integral Group

 Eliahu Perszyk has worked at UCSF for the past two years as the Water Program Coordinator, developing a comprehensive water efficiency program to reduce water consumption and improve campus research operations.
 Prior to working at UCSF, he was the Facilities Manager for the College of Environmental Design at UC Berkeley.

 David Phillips, Associate Vice President of Energy and Sustainability, UCOP

 In the newly created position of Associate Vice President for Energy and Sustainability, David Phillips provides strategic leadership for energy and sustainability initiatives across the University of California.
 Among other goals, multidisciplinary teams are currently developing plans and actions to reach systemwide carbon neutrality by 2025.
 This initiative is being implemented as part of UC’s broader energy procurement and sustainability efforts in consultation with the University’s Global Climate Leadership Council, Energy Governing Board and the sustainability community.
 David was formerly Director of Utilities at UC Davis, where he managed their city-scale water, waste and energy systems.
 Developing practical solutions to cost-effectively accomplish sustainability goals has been a career focus.
 While at Davis, David developed one of the country’s largest on-site solar power plants, oversaw an on-site waste treatment system to reduce campus landfill disposal by 25 percent and led the regulatory approval process for several wastewater recycling projects.

-Alden Phinney, Recent Graduate, Business Management Economics and Sustainability Studies, UC Santa Cruz
+Alden Phinney, B.A.
+Business Management Economics 2017, UC Santa Cruz

 Brian Pompeii, PhD, Lecturer, Social Science Department, Cal Poly San Luis Obispo